philipakomolafe/philipakomolafe/README.md

 - 👋 Hi, I’m @philipakomolafe
 - 👀 I’m interested in web development and python programming
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on project that entails my course of interest and any other specifics
 - 📫 How to reach me akomolafephilip+12@gmail.com

 <!---